Area-51-Team/crowd_source/README.md

 ### 1. User Stories (Required and Optional)

 **Required Must-have Stories**
+- [x] User should be able to signup and login for access to app.<br/>

-- [ ] User should be able to register and rate/review entities anonymously.<br/>
+- [ ] User should be able to rate/review entities anonymously.<br/>
 - [ ] User should be able to search for entities in meaningful ways both for lookup and to rate. <br/>
 - [ ] Profile pages for each user<br/>
 - [ ] Settings (Accesibility, Notification, General, etc.)<br/>